CHEM 730 : Modern Methods for the Synthesis of Bioactive Molecules

 |Capability 5:||Independence and Integrity|

-- Describe and explain the strategies available for asymmetric synthesis (Capability 1)
+- Be able to describe and explain the strategies available for asymmetric synthesis (Capability 1, 2 and 4)

 |Assessment Type||Learning Outcome Addressed|

 Students must pass both tests and the seminars separately to pass the course

 This course is a standard point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

 For this course, you can expect 16 hours of lectures, two one-hour tutorials and 80 hours of work on seminar and test preparation.

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).

 Please remember that the recording of any class on a personal device requires the permission of the instructor.